AplinkosMinisterija/biip-maps-web/README.md

 ## About the Project

-The BĮIP Maps WEB is designed to provide information and functionalities related to activities of different water bodies located in Lithuania.
-It aims to support the management of water bodies.
+The BĮIP Maps WEB is designed to provide maps and it's functionalities for a number of BĮIP projects.

 Key features of the WEB include:

-- Retrieving fish stocking data, such as planned fish stockings and historical information.
-- Managing fish stocking data.
+- Displaying different maps' layers
+- Identifying objects
+- Filtering and displaying features

 ## Getting Started